-Chaplain Craig Muehler, director of LCMS Ministry to the Armed Forces, spoke on Nov.
-9 about the role and history of chaplains in the military during a World Lutheran News Digest program with KFUO host Kip Allen.
+Chaplain Craig G. Muehler, director, LCMS Ministry to the Armed Forces, discusses the role of the military chaplain.

 Commander Charles Varsogea, a chaplain in the U.S. Navy, helps nourish the young recruits at Marine Corps Recruit Depot in San Diego, Calif.

 U.S. military personnel at home and abroad are receiving the resources provided by an LCMS chaplain and dozens of congregations.

 Chaplain Mark Schreiber of Palm Coast, Fla., will receive the highest honor given by the Synod’s Ministry to the Armed Forces.

 LCMS Ministry to the Armed Forces provides free, downloadable resources that can be used Nov.
 9 to observe Veterans Day Weekend.

 Chaplain Craig G. Muehler, who began work in the new post Aug.
 28, succeeds Chaplain Mark J. Schreiber.

 Chaplain Craig G. Muehler (pictured) of Springfield, Va., will succeed Chaplain Mark J. Schreiber as director of the Synod’s Ministry to the Armed Forces.

 Captain Michael Frese receives on Feb.
 22 one of the nation’s highest honors — the Purple Heart — for his service in Afghanistan.